The Long and Winding Road: Other Beatles and McCartney versions

-"The Long and Winding Road" has continued to be a staple of McCartney's post-Beatles concert repertoire.
-In July 2005, he performed the song to close the Live 8 concert in London.
-On his 2009 tours, McCartney played it as part of a nostalgia-filled set that included tributes to Linda, Lennon and Harrison.
-In the case of "The Long and Winding Road", the performance was accompanied by screen-projected photos taken by Linda of the family's Arizona ranch, including the horse trail she and McCartney rode shortly before her death.
+"The Long and Winding Road" remains a staple of McCartney's concert repertoire as a solo artist.
+He performed it at the end of his set at the 2005 Live 8 concert in London.
+On his 2009 tours, McCartney played it as part of a nostalgia-filled set that included tributes to Linda McCartney, Lennon, and Harrison.
+While performing "The Long and Winding Road", a screen displayed Linda's photos of the family's Arizona ranch, including the horse trail she and McCartney rode shortly before her death.

 Cover versions

+Among the many artists who covered "The Long and Winding Road" was Ray Charles.
+McCartney modelled the song after his musical style.

 "The Long and Winding Road" was one of several McCartney compositions from the Beatles era that became widely covered by easy listening artists and persuaded adults that the younger generation's musical tastes had merit.
-A version by Bud Shank with the Bob Alcivar Singers was released in March 1970 on the album Let It Be, which preceded the Beatles' version by two months (released in May on their twelfth album Let It Be).
-A version by British singer Ray Morgan reached number 32 on the UK Singles Chart in 1970.
+Ultimate Classic Rock estimates it had been covered 367 times by 2024, making it one of the most recorded Beatles songs.

-As McCartney had originally envisaged, Ray Charles recorded a cover version in 1971, released on Volcanic Action of My Soul.
-A "live" vocal of Ray, as described in the liner notes to Ray Sings, Basie Swings, was later overdubbed with the Count Basie Orchestra and issued on that 2006 album.
-Aretha Franklin released a recording of the song on her 1972 album Young, Gifted and Black, a version that Rolling Stone writer Rob Sheffield calls "the greatest of all Beatle covers".
-Cilla Black released a version on her 1973 Martin-produced album Day by Day with Cilla; McCartney described this recording as the definitive version of the song.
+As McCartney had first envisaged, Ray Charles released a cover on the 1971 album Volcanic Action of My Soul.
+GQs David Levesley includes it in his list of Charles' fifteen songs that show the singer's talent; he labels it "mournful and gospel-infused ...
+So sad, so broken, so hopeful all at once".
+A later version includes contributions from the Count Basie Orchestra.
+Aretha Franklin released a recording of "The Long and Winding Road" on her 1972 album Young, Gifted and Black, a version that Rolling Stone writer Rob Sheffield crowns "the greatest of all Beatle covers".
+And Cilla Black, a Liverpudlian whose first single was written for her by Lennon and McCartney, released a version in 1973; McCartney described this recording as the definitive version of the song.
 (Note: In August 2015, the Beatles' recording of "The Long and Winding Road" was played at Black's funeral as the coffin left the church.)

 Other notable versions include a 2010 performance at the White House by Faith Hill when Barack Obama gave McCartney the Gershwin Prize.
-In 1985, a recording by Billy Ocean peaked at number 24 on Billboards Adult Contemporary chart.
-In 2002, British Pop Idol series one contestants Will Young and Gareth Gates recorded a version released as a double A-side with Gates' version of "Suspicious Minds"; the single topped the UK Singles Chart and the Scottish Singles Chart.
-The duet by itself also reached number 4 in Ireland.
+Journalist Kal Palmer references Billy Ocean's 1985 cover when depicting a general mood of Ocean's "sad" songs—that they "talk of sadness but attempt to move you away from it".
+In 2002, British Pop Idol series one contestants Will Young and Gareth Gates recorded a version released as a double A-side with a cover of "Suspicious Minds"; the single topped the UK Singles Chart and the Scottish Singles Chart.
+Music writer Rob Copsey finds a likeness to English pop duo Robson & Jerome in their cover of "The Long and Winding Road".
+In a 2026 interview, McCartney disclosed that Prince had performed "The Long and Winding Road" during a rehearsal.
+While still to be released, McCartney said he has heard it, noting its "rocky" sound and Prince's guitar work, and hoped to "make it into something really good".

-After winning series 13 of The Voice UK in 2024, English singer AVA released a cover of the song, which peaked at No. 5 in the UK.